Dental Care

 Click on one of the dental issues to see the description.

-A protuberant is a tooth (in this animation a molar) that is longer than the surrounding teeth, and will disturb the chewing motion.
+A protuberant is a tooth (in this animation a molar) that is longer than the surrounding teeth, and will disturb the

 With ATR "Accentuated Transverse Ridging" there is a "wave" pattern that is present along the chewing area of the molars.
-Because of this undulating pattern, the chewing movement is disturbed.

 A wave is a wavy pattern of the entire row.
 This results in a restriction of the chewing movement.